Agoudim Formation: Paleoenvironment

-The Agoudim Formation records a progressive transition from deep to shallow marine settings under the influence of rifting, subsidence, and environmental perturbations.
+The Agoudim Formation records a progressive transition from deep to shallow marine settings under the influence of rifting, subsidence, and environmental perturbations in a Diapiric Rift Basin.
 The lower marly members were deposited in hemipelagic conditions below storm wave base, with pelagic sedimentation, fine siliciclastic influx from nearby uplifts, and reworked carbonate from Liassic platforms.
 Fossils such as ammonites, radiolarians, foraminifera, small bivalves, and echinoderm debris confirm a low-energy offshore environment.
 Rapid subsidence and sea-level rise during the Early Bajocian led to a drowning phase of the neritic carbonate factory, favoring marl sedimentation locally enriched in organic matter.
 Within these successions, several intervals of authigenic carbonates developed, notably yellow micritic nodules, tubular and chimney-like concretions, and conical chemoherms, interpreted as the record of hydrocarbon Cold seep.
 Petrographic, isotopic, and sedimentological evidence indicates that the second and third authigenic horizons formed at active seep sites, with feeder-pipes, carbonate crusts, microbialites, and bioclast-rich infills, while the yellow nodules of the lower interval likely reflect organic matter remineralization without direct seepage.
 Strongly depleted Δ13C values (down to −19‰) point to fluids rich in dissolved inorganic carbon generated by organic matter degradation, likely through bacterial sulfate reduction and anaerobic oxidation of hydrocarbons, rather than pure methane seepage.
 These processes created localized hardgrounds, serpulidae and oyster colonization, and chemoherm buildups on the seafloor.
 As sedimentation continued, carbonate production recovered, and three reefal complexes developed, ranging from microbial-coral patch reefs to larger coral–sponge–algal bioherms, accompanied by ooid–peloid shoals and brachiopod-rich limestones.
 These buildups evolved from small mounds to coalescing reefs, shaped by constructive growth, storm reworking, bioerosion, and micritization.
 The upper part of the formation is dominated by shallow platform deposits with abundant brachiopods, gastropods, corals, and reefal frameworks.
 Some areas, like the Agoudim valley record excepcionally preserved platform sections, showing it´s inner ramp had high-energy ooid–peloid shoals, microbial mounds, and small patch reefs and a proximal middle ramp with mixed coral–sponge–bryozoan–brachiopod assemblages in lower energy waters.
 The distal ramp consisted of marl–limestone alternations with storm beds and oyster–coral–sponge buildups.
 Local syndepositional highs and terrigenous input created semi-restricted zones with fluctuating oxygenation and nutrients.